U.S. Highway 50 Multimodal Corridor Enhancement and Rehabilitation Project

 Project Benefits

-The purpose of this project is to replace the existing Portland Cement Concrete (PCC) pavement, reduce maintenance crew’s exposure to live traffic, and reduce maintenance expenditures.
-The project scope also includes the restoration of other roadway elements such as drainage, lighting, and pedestrian facilities.
+The purpose of this project is to reduce congestion and replace the existing Portland Cement Concrete (PCC) pavement, reduce maintenance crew’s exposure to live traffic, and reduce maintenance expenditures.
+The project scope also includes the restoration of other roadway elements such as drainage, lighting, and Intelligent Transportation Systems.
 The existing PCC pavement was built between 1967 and 1971 and has reached the end of its service life.
 It is deteriorated and has a poor ride quality that requires annual maintenance to repair and maintain.
-A recent pavement condition survey conveyed that there is severe slab cracking and faulting in the no. 3 and 4 lanes in both directions and minor slab cracking in the no.1 and 2 lanes in both directions.
 This project will also increase the deficient vertical clearance at seven over crossing structures in the project limits as identified in the District 3 Goods and Movement Study.
 This increased vertical clearance will reduce the frequency of “high load” hits, reduce maintenance worker exposure to traffic, and improve freight mobility in this corridor.

 Closures